amichnia/Swift-framework-with-private-ObjC-example/README.md

 >
 > **Me:** *"Remember that factory pattern?
 Or a dependency injection containers you once wrote?"*

 The problem with the solution above is that we simply cannot instantiate a new instance of a Protocol without using the init on a concrete class.
-Ora can we?
+Or can we?
 Let's consider this:

 ```swift
 protocol SomeProtocol {